 git fetch

-This will fetch changes into Git’s internal storage; they will be available in remote branches, such as origin/main
+This will fetch changes into Git’s internal storage; they will be available in remote branches, such as origin/main, while your local branches remain unchanged.

 To merge these changes into your current branch, run the following command: